Biomanufacturing Harvest Optimization with Small Data: Analysis

 Figure~\ref{fig:boundary}~(top,~left) shows that as the predictive mean of protein ${\alpha}_{t}^{(p)}$ increases, the harvest boundary moves up, indicating that it becomes less beneficial to harvest immediately when the potential future gain in protein amount is high.
-Also, the difference on the left part (with a small amount of protein $p_t$) is larger than on the right (with a large amount of protein $p_t$), since as protein approaches the harvesting limit, an increase in ${\alpha}_{t}^{(p)}$ becomes less influential on the harvesting decision.
+Also, the difference on the left part (i.e., small amount of protein $p_t$) is larger than on the right (i.e., large amount of protein $p_t$), since as protein approaches the harvesting limit, an increase in ${\alpha}_{t}^{(p)}$ becomes less influential on the harvesting decision.
 Figure~\ref{fig:boundary}~(top,~right) shows that as the predictive mean of impurity ${\alpha}_{t}^{(i)}$ increases, the harvest boundary moves down.
-This is intuitive because a higher ${\alpha}_{t}^{(i)}$ implies a stronger belief on the impurity growth rate (and hence a higher probability of a fermentation failure), so a smaller amount of current impurity level is sufficient to trigger a harvest action.
+This is intuitive because a higher ${\alpha}_{t}^{(i)}$ implies a higher probability of a fermentation failure, so a smaller amount of current impurity level is sufficient to trigger a harvest action.
 According to Figure~\ref{fig:boundary}~(bottom,~left), as the parameter $\widetilde{\sigma}_{t}^{(p)}$ increases, the decision boundary shifts to the left.
 That is, with higher uncertainty of protein growth, we tend to harvest with a smaller amount of protein especially when it is close to the maximum protein level.
 On the other hand, as the parameter $\widetilde{\sigma}_{t}^{(i)}$ increases, Figure~\ref{fig:boundary}~(bottom,~right) shows that the decision boundary moves down.
 A larger $\widetilde{\sigma}_{t}^{(i)}$ implies higher uncertainty in the impurity growth rate, and we tend to harvest with a smaller amount of impurity to avoid a batch failure.